M7moud-Hassan/book_author_api/README.md

 # Book Author Front

-Welcome to My Django Project!
+Welcome to My Django api Project!
 This is a brief guide on how to set up and run the project locally.

 ## Prerequisites